Sebastiaan-Alvarez-Rodriguez/music-protocol/README.md

  packets in last 5 batches.

 For a lower quality, we send fewer packets per burst, or 'batch'.
 For a higher quality, we send more.
-For this, see section 'Quality implications' above.
+For this, see Section [Quality implications](#quality-implications) above.

 ## Batches and buffers
 The only drawback of this 'burst' protocol approach is: a batch must fit in the client's buffer.
 This tends to become a problem when a very small buffer size is chosen.
 Therefore, we set a minimum buffer size of 2 times the highest possible batch size.
-This comes down to 2 times 63.75KB = 127.5KB, about 128KB, as can be seen in 'Quality implications'.
+This comes down to 2 times 63.75KB = 127.5KB, about 128KB, as can be seen in Section [Quality implications](#quality-implications).
 We decided to multiply the highest possible batch size by 2 as minimum, such that no underruns can happen by default.
 If there is a maximum quality stream (63.75KB batches) and we would use a